lighttransport/tinyusdz/sandbox/python/README.md

 Note that there are few memory leaks(false positives?) exist in Python side(leaks reported even when running empty Python script).

 https://github.com/python/cpython/issues/87469

+## Recommended module

+- numpy
+  - currently numpy is a required module to develop/test Python binding of TinyUSDZ.
+- typeguard
+  - for better runtime type check